owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 ownCloud Avatar integration
 ---------------------------

-ownCloud support user profile pictures, which are also called avatars.
+ownCloud supports user profile pictures, which are also called avatars.
 If a user has a photo stored in the *jpegPhoto* or *thumbnailPhoto* attribute on your LDAP server, it will be used as their avatar.
 In this case the user cannot alter their avatar (on their Personal page) as it must be changed in LDAP. *jpegPhoto* is